 When I scored my dining room table for only $12 (yep…just $12), the table was a holding ground for other thrift store stuff, so people kept walking past without noticing it--that is, until I cleared it off.
 There it sat, exposed in all its glory, and by the time I had walked back to the table with an employee so I could buy it, a woman was shaking it, testing its fitness, with a look of awe on her face.
 I let her know real quick that this baby was coming home with me.

 How to Thrift Tip #9: Ask For a Discount Even When There is None

 The day I bought my fabulous vintage drafting table for only $30, I just happened to miss a 50% off furniture deal by about 15 minutes.
 I simply went up to the cashier, asked them to include the drafting table in the 50% off deal, and they did!

 And boy did I do the “happy dance” as a lugged home my purchases that day!
 Doesn’t it look great for my pretty office basement makeover?

 Check out these other awesome posts.

-Anyhow, those are 5 tips to help you clean up at the thrift store.
-You have to know if you’re getting a good deal before you buy, otherwise you didn’t clean up–you just unloaded some of their crap on your house 🙂
+Anyhow, those are 5 “how to thrift” tips to help you clean up at the thrift store.
+You have to know if you’re getting a good deal before you buy, otherwise, you didn’t clean up--you just unloaded some of their crap on your house 🙂

 So what have you found good stuff from the thrift store lately?
-Leave a comment below and add to the conversation!
+Leave a comment below and tell me what you found!